rulewis/journey-optimizer.en/help/using/permissions.md

 ## Using sandboxes {#sandboxes}

-[!DNL Customer Journey Management] allows you to partition your instance into separated virtual environments called sandboxes.
+[!DNL Journey Optimizer] allows you to partition your instance into separated virtual environments called sandboxes.
 Sandboxes are assigned through product profiles in the Admin console.
 [Learn how to assign sandboxes](permissions.md#create-product-profile).

-[!DNL Customer Journey Management] reflects Adobe Experience Platform sandboxes which were created for a given organization.
+[!DNL Journey Optimizer] reflects Adobe Experience Platform sandboxes which were created for a given organization.
 Adobe Experience Platform sandboxes can be created or reset from your Adobe Experience Platform instance.
 [Learn more in the Sandbox user guide](https://experienceleague.adobe.com/docs/experience-platform/sandbox/ui/user-guide.html).

 You can find the sandbox switcher control at the top-left of your screen.
 To switch from one sandbox to another, click the currently active sandbox in the switcher and select another sandbox from the drop-down list.